 - If you were born in Louisiana, you may obtain a certified birth certificate from our office for $34.
 If you were born outside of Louisiana, contact the appropriate state's department of vital records to obtain your birth certificate: https://www.cdc.gov/nchs/w2w/index.htm

 - Your supporting documents will be returned to you by the U.S. Passport Agency in a package separate from your passport.

 Only first-time passport applications may be submitted to our office.
-Renewal applications must be submitted directly to the U.S. Passport Agency, although we are happy to review your renewal application and provide guidance for submission.
+Renewal applications must be submitted directly to the U.S. Passport Agency, although we are happy to review your renewal application, take your photo, and provide guidance for submission.

 Print all forms on letter size paper, one sided; use only black ink to complete form.
 If you make an error, do not use correction fluid or tape (white-out); simply strike through the incorrect information and provide the correct information above the strike-through.
 Do not sign any paperwork until you arrive at the clerk of court's office.

 Download the Passport Application forms above or you may follow this link to download forms from the U.S. Passport Agency web site

 Fees are established by the U.S. State Department.
 The cost is $110.00 for those age 16 and older ($170.00 for expedited service).
 To ensure your passport arrives within the two–three week period, an additional fee of $17.56 is required for 1-2 Day express mail service.
 (This passport is valid for 10 years from the date of issue).
 The cost is $80.00 for those age 15 and younger (This passport is valid for 5 years from the date of issue) (expedited service is $140.00).
 To ensure your passport arrives within the two-three week period, an additional fee of $17.56 is required for 1-2 Day express mail service.